fal-works/banker/README.md

 - Each AoSoA instance has a method `synchronize()`, which reflects
 use/disuse/other changes of entities.
 The changes are buffered and are not reflected unless you call this.

+## Doesn't work?

+Classes in `container`/`linker`/`pool` packages use [ripper](https://github.com/fal-works/ripper) library.

+If you are using [completion server](https://haxe.org/manual/cr-completion-server.html), sometimes it might go wrong and raise odd errors due to the reusing of macro context.

+In that case you may have to reboot it manually (if VSCode, `>Haxe: Restart Language Server`).

 ## Compilation flags